gnunn1/tilix-web/_manual/themes.md

 }
 {% endhighlight %}

-Themes are loaded from one of two places by Terminix.
-The first is ```/usr/share/terminix/schemes```, these are the themes that are shipped with Terminix.
-The second place that Terminix looks for theme files is in the user home directory, specifically ```~/.config/terminix/schemes```.
+Themes are loaded from one of two places by Tilix.
+The first is ```/usr/share/terminix/schemes```, these are the themes that are shipped with Tilix.
+The second place that Tilix looks for theme files is in the user home directory, specifically ```~/.config/terminix/schemes```.
 Users can place any custom themes they want to use here.

-While Terminix only includes a small number of themes, additional themes can be easily downloaded and installed.
-The GitHub repository [Terminix-Themes](https://github.com/storm119/Terminix-Themes) has a wide variety of pre-built themes to choose from.
+While Tilix only includes a small number of themes, additional themes can be easily downloaded and installed.
+The GitHub repository [Tilix-Themes](https://github.com/storm119/Tilix-Themes) has a wide variety of pre-built themes to choose from.